-\noi As in the proof of the local well-posedness for the first order expansion, we introduce some notation.
-Similarly to the previous Section, the functional space we are going to work with, is the space $X^s:=L^\infty_t H^s_x\cap L^p_tW^{s-\gamma_{p,q},q}_x$ introduced in \eqref{def:str}.
-We recall that $(p,q)$ are fractional admissible, see \eqref{frac-ad} and $\gamma_{p,q}$ defined in \eqref{def-gam}.
-In particular, we take $p=2m+1+\epsilon$, with $q$ to be chosen later on.
+We now prove the a.s. local well-posedness of the renormalized fNLW employing the second order expansion.
+Similarly to the previous section, the functional space we are going to work with is the space $X^s(T):=L^\infty_T H^s_x\cap L^p_TW^{s-\gamma_{p,q},q}_x$ introduced in \eqref{def:str}.
+We recall that $(p,q)$ are fractional admissible, see \eqref{frac-ad}, and that $\gamma_{p,q}$ is defined in \eqref{def-gam}.